 Chamonix holidays

-Home to the Mont Blanc, holidays to Chamonix are all about taking cable cars to the peaks to discover hidden lakes and waterfalls.
+Home to Mont Blanc, holidays to Chamonix are all about taking cable cars to the peaks to discover hidden lakes and waterfalls.

 Up to the peaks